MixBooze

 Painkiller cocktail in a hurricane glass with pineapple wedge garnish.

-If the Piña Colada is the sweetheart princess of tropical cocktails, then the Painkiller is its swashbuckling healer with pirate charm.
-Born in the British Virgin Islands, this rum cocktail rides waves of pineapple and orange juice, floats on coconut cream's silkiness, and finishes with nutmeg's mystical spell – one sip might make you forget heartbreak along with your headache.
+If the Piña Colada is the sweetheart princess of tropical cocktails, then the Painkiller is the healing heartthrob with a wild pirate edge.
+Born in the British Virgin Islands, this rum cocktail surfs on pineapple and orange juice, glides on a creamy coconut base, and finishes with the magical sprinkle of nutmeg—one sip, and you'll forget not just your headache, but maybe even your heartbreak.

 1. A Drenched Origin Story